 Requirements for hotels.
 Hotel room occupancy must be limited to registered guests only.
 Fitness centers must be closed unless operated only on a reservation model and with a 25 percent occupancy cap.
 Hotels may not host gatherings in their meeting and event spaces, per the requirements for meetings and events listed above.
 Hotel restaurants and bars are subject to the requirements for restaurants and bars described above, and may not allow consumption in the restaurant or bar area, but may offer food for take-out and room service.

-Requirements for fitness and exercise gyms.
+fitness and exercise gyms.
 Fitness and exercise gyms must cap occupancy at 25 percent, must require reservations (which may include walk-up reservations) to ensure capacity is strictly limited, and may not conduct indoor group classes.
 Face coverings must be worn at all times within the fitness and exercise gym.
 Locker room areas must be closed except as permitted by DCEO guidance.